johnatantorres/apitest/README.md

 ### Step 1: Get the Project and Configure It

+1. First, get the project files onto your computer (e.g., by unzipping the provided archive).

-3. Open a "terminal" or "command prompt" window.
+2. Open a "terminal" or "command prompt" window.
     *   **On Windows:** Press the `Windows key`, type `cmd`, and press `Enter`.
     *   **On Mac:** Open the "Terminal" app from your `Applications/Utilities` folder.

-4. Navigate into the project folder you just unzipped.
+3. Navigate into the project folder.
 You can do this by typing `cd` followed by the path to the folder.
     *   *Example for Windows:* `cd C:\Users\YourName\Desktop\apitest`
     *   *Example for Mac:* `cd /Users/YourName/Desktop/apitest`

-2. In the project folder, find the file named `.env.example`.
+4. In the project folder, find the file named `.env.example`.
 Make a copy of this file and rename the copy to `.env`.

-3. Open the new `.env` file with a text editor.
+5. Open the new `.env` file with a text editor.
 You will see something like this:

     ```
     DATABASE_URL=postgresql://user:password@db:5432/mydatabase
     GOOGLE_API_KEY="YOUR_GOOGLE_AI_API_KEY"
-    LANGCHAIN_TRACING_V2="true"
-    LANGCHAIN_API_KEY="YOUR_LANGSMITH_API_KEY"
+    LANGSMITH_TRACING=true
+    LANGSMITH_API_KEY="YOUR_LANGSMITH_API_KEY"
+    LANGSMITH_PROJECT="YOUR_LANGSMITH_PROJECT_NAME"
     ```
+    NOTE: langsmith tracing, api key and project are optional for tracing you can remove if you want.

-4.  **You must make a change:**
+6.  **You must make a change:**
-    *   **Add your API keys:** Replace the placeholder values for `GOOGLE_API_KEY` and `LANGCHAIN_API_KEY` with your actual keys.
+    *   **Add your API keys:** Replace the placeholder values for `GOOGLE_API_KEY` and `LANGSMITH_API_KEY` with your actual keys.

 ## How to Run the Application